Glynnis O'Connor: Career

 Since the mid-1980s, O'Connor has been in a string of made-for-television movies.
 In 1984, she starred as Leola Mae Harmon in the biographical film Why Me?, about United States Air Force nurse Harmon's trauma and series of facial reconstruction surgeries after a horrifying car accident.
 In 1986, O'Connor performed in the miniseries The Deliberate Stranger.
 Her other notable film credits include Love Leads the Way: A True Story (1984), To Heal a Nation (1988), Police Story: Cop Killer (1988) and Kojak: Flowers for Matty (1990).
-She starred in an 1986 episode of The Twilight Zone and from 1992 to 1993 had a recurring role in the NBC police drama Reasonable Doubts as Mark Harmon's character ex-wife.
+She starred in a 1986 episode of The Twilight Zone and from 1992 to 1993 had a recurring role in the NBC police drama Reasonable Doubts as Mark Harmon's character ex-wife.
 From 1993 to 1994, she replaced Ellen Dolan in the role of Margo Hughes on the CBS daytime soap opera, As the World Turns.
 In 1995, she made her return to primetime TV starring opposite Richard Thomas in the true crime television film, Death in Small Doses.
 She later starred in Summer of Fear (1996), Ellen Foster (1997), and Saint Maybe (1998).

 O’Connor played defense attorney Anne Paulsen in five episodes, from 1998 through 2004, on the NBC drama series, Law & Order.
 She also guest-starred on Law & Order: Special Victims Unit and Law & Order: Criminal Intent.
 In 2002, she made her first big-screen appearance since 1980s, in the mystery thriller film, New Best Friend.
 In 2007, she appeared in the independent feature film P.J., directed by Russ Emanuel.
 She later appeared in films Angelica (2015), Diane, and A Bread Factory (2018).
 In 2020, she had a recurring role in the Epix thriller series, Condor and later was cast as Shirley Beaumont in the Starz crime drama series, Power Book III: Raising Kanan.